XovaLabs/BucketShark/README.md

 #BucketShark

 ## Introduction
-BudgetApp is a user-friendly budgeting application designed to help individuals manage their finances more effectively.
+BucketShark is a user-friendly budgeting application designed to help individuals manage their finances more effectively.
 Built with Django, this app provides a robust platform for tracking expenses, setting budgets, and analyzing spending habits over time.

 ## Features
 - **Expense Tracking**: Log and categorize your daily expenses.